This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Why People Love Them: Folding wagons are a versatile stroller-alternative that can carry multiple kids plus gear.
 Of the wagons, collapsible wagons are most sought out for their easy storage and ability to fit in a car trunk.

 Strollers aren’t the only option for wheeling around your baby.
 If you need to fit a lot of stuff and kids, a wagon is the way to go.
-Stroller wagons include safety harnesses for younger children and are great for toddlers who think they’re too old for strollers but also don’t want to walk.
+Fancy stroller wagons include safety harnesses for younger children and are great for toddlers who think they’re too old for strollers but also don’t want to walk.

 4. Balance Bikes